 Fresh and Salt Water Fish

 Your kitten will be happy if you share your cooked fish with her.
 A tiny bit of trout, catfish, salmon or tuna will each be appreciated although, really, any cooked fish is fine.
 Again, give her just a tiny bit (a teaspoon) is plenty even if she’s begging for more.
-You can also try Honest Kitchen’s Wishes, a dehydrated white fish filet.
+You can also try Honest Kitchen’s Mmmixers, a tasty meal topper made with salmon and pollock.

 Although cats are obligate carnivores, meaning they are carnivores that must eat meat, adding some vegetables to your kitten’s diet will add fiber and some vitamins and minerals.
 A few broccoli florets or some finely diced lettuce or other salad greens can be offered.
 A pinch at a time is plenty.